-American Charter Development (ACD) is pleased to provide this letter of support and intent to the LEAD Academy, supported by Unity School Services.
-It is because of the capacity of your founding board of trustees and the board's prudent choice to have Unity School Services as your proposed charter schools service and support provider, who's founder has over 15 years of financial, academic and operational capacity to launch and successfully support high performing schools, that ACD is pleased to offer this letter of support and intent to serve.
+American Charter Development (ACD) is pleased to provide this letter of support and intent to the Woodlands Institute Charter School.
+It is because of your prudent choices in selecting high quality local board governance members that represent a diversity set of skills, capacities, education and who come from a cross section of your community, as well as the selection of Unity School Services who team has more than 15 years of proven charter school operational experience and whom will be supporting the day to day operations of your school, that ACD is pleased to offer this letter of support and intent to serve if it is required.

-ACD is a national charter school real estate development and financing organization with a track record of developing and funding charter Schools nationally.
-ACD can provide 100% financing and turnkey full-service development for your charter school when requested.
+ACD is a national charter school real estate development and financing organization with a track record of developing and funding Alabama Charter Schools.
+ACD can provide if requested a 100% financing, start-up zero-year funding as a bridge until state aid begins and turnkey full-service development for your charter school when requested.
 ACD provides its services with no upfront cost to the school and meets the budgetary and financial obligations required to deliver a fully-functional, customized charter facility to you.
 Once the facility is complete, it is leased back to the school, with strategic buyout options which enable the school to own its own facility quickly.

-For over a decade now, American Charter Development has successfully developed more than 60 charter school facilities nationally ranging from \$5 million to \$25 million in cost.
-Do to our recent support work in Alabama, we are familiar with the Department of Education facility and budget requirements.
-As an added benefit to the school, ACD has a diverse capital stack ready to deploy now, for LEAD Academy.
-As a result of this diverse capital, our lease rates are lower, our lease escalators are less, and our buy-out options can be sooner.
-This not only provides better prices but, allows the Academy Board to own its facility when it fits into the school's plans, not the lenders or investors.
+For over a decade now, American Charter Development has successfully developed more than 70 charter school facilities nationally ranging from \$5 million to \$25 million in cost.
+Our impeccable track record also includes facility development of charter schools in Alabama of the Huntsville SLAM Academy and LEAD Academy in Montgomery.
+Do to our recent work in

+Alabama, we are familiar with the Alabama Schools District facility and budget requirements.
+As an added benefit to the schools, ACD has a diverse capital or funding stack ready to deploy now and our lease rates are lower, our lease escalators are less, and our buy-out options can be sooner.
+This not only provides better prices but, allows the school to own its facility when it fits into the school's plans, not the lenders or investors.

 Our campuses, whether they are design-builds or retrofitted buildings, are attractive, affordable, functional, built to withstand the years of use that lies ahead of them, and are all developed to suit the needs of each individual school.
-ACD is a strong, well-seasoned organization whose senior leaders have been involved in the charter school moment nationally almost since its inception by starting, running, finding, building and funding schools.
-We are a reputable organization with the highest of integrity, transparency and values.
+ACD is a strong, well-seasoned organization whose senior leaders have been involved in the charter school moment nationally for 20 years to include starting, managing, sitting on charter school boards, finding, building and funding schools.
+We are a reputable organization with the highest of integrity, transparency, values which include an arm's length negotiation over each lease agreement.
 Please feel free to call on me directly if you have any questions.